aazuspan/taskee/README.md

 ## Description

 `taskee` is a tool for monitoring `Google Earth Engine` tasks.
-It runs in the background and can send notifications to your phone or computer to let you know when your tasks finish (or fail).
-You can run `taskee` in a spare terminal or Jupyter kernel, or even on a dedicated [Raspberry Pi](https://www.raspberrypi.org/) for 24/7 monitoring!
+It runs in the background and can send notifications to your phone or computer to let you know when your tasks finish (or fail 🤫).

 ## Features

 - 🔍 Monitor [Google Earth Engine](https://developers.google.com/earth-engine) tasks created with the Python API and/or the Javascript Code Editor
 - 💻 Native notifications for Linux, Mac, and Windows
 - 📱 Mobile push notifications for Android
+- 🐍 Run in an interactive python shell or through a CLI

 ## Setup

 ### 1. Install from PyPI
 First, install the `taskee` package from PyPI.